dbatten4/CV/README.md

 ## Education

-#### Makers Academy (start_date to end_date)
+#### Makers Academy (September to December 2015)

-- Curiosity and hungry passion for code
+Intensive 12 week coding bootcamp with a focus on good practice as well as learning current technologies.
+- Good Practice
+ - Pair programming and group projects with twice daily standups and weekly retrospectives.
+ - TDD and BDD with a focus on readable and maintainable code.
-- Independent learner and problem-solver
+ - Encouragement to learn and challenge ourselves.
-- OOP, TDD, SOLID, MVC, DDD
-- Software Craftsmanship
+- Current Technologies
-- Ruby, Rails, Javascript, Node.js, Angular.js
+ - A variety of front-end and back-end languages with a focus on Ruby and Javascript
-- Rspec, Jasmine, Mocha
+ - Several testing frameworks, including Rspec, Capybara and Jasmine.

-#### Your University / College (start_date to end_date)

-- Subject, any specialisms
-- Grade
-- Other cool stuff
+- Also got really good at table tennis.

+#### Durham University (Sep 2011 - Jun 2014)

+- First Class BSc Hons in Natural Sciences (Maths and Physics).
+- Took an introductory module in Java.
+- Co-founder and DJ at student night playing Soul, Disco and Funk music.

 #### Any other qualifications